Oxalis pes-caprae: Description

-Invasive species
+As an invasive species

 Indigenous to South Africa, Oxalis pes-caprae is an invasive species and noxious weed in many other parts of the world, including the United States (particularly coastal California), Europe, The Middle East and Australia.

 Control

-The plant has a reputation for being very difficult to eliminate once it has spread over an area of land.
+The plant has a reputation for being very difficult to eliminate by mechanical methods once it has spread over an area of land.
 The weed propagates largely through its underground bulbs and this is one reason why it is so difficult to eradicate, as pulling up the plant, even with the roots, can leave some of the bulbs behind.
 Soil in which the plant has grown is generally contaminated with many small bulbs.

 Kluge & Claassens (1990) reported a potential biocontrol agent using Klugeana philoxalis, a larval feeder on shoots of O. pes-caprae.

 O. pes-caprae is also a host to broomrape, though it is not clear that that is of significance as a control agent.

 Two studies have reported successful control using two different non-selective, consumer-grade herbicides.
-Imazapyr applied in late March 2016 appeared to completely prevent re-sprouting of O. pes-caprae bulbs.
+Imazapyr applied in late March 2016 at low concentration appeared to completely prevent re-sprouting of O. pes-caprae bulbs in the San Francisco area.
+He reports "The difficulty of control of Bermuda buttercup has led some to consider control impractical...
+The use of herbicides may also have high efficacy for habitat restoration of infested fields and woodlands."
 Glyphosate was used successfully on a Mediterranean island.
+They report, "The use of glyphosate was found to be the only efficient control method, leading to a significant decrease in O. pes-caprae cover as well as to a recovery in native species cover and richness.
+The effect of the other control methods was negligible."